 Collaborate with the new team member to fill the onboarding canvas and iterate regularly.

 In your first session, brainstorm on the Now and the Definition of Awesome.
-Use post its or whiteboard to gather ideas.
+Use post-its or whiteboard to gather ideas.
 Group ideas together into themes if themes emerge.
 Have a lively discussion and get excited about new possibilities that have opened up as a result of someone new joining the team!

 Meet the whole team again in few days, and together identify the outcomes that should be achieved within the next few weeks – this is your Next Target.
 The Next Target has a due date, that is usually few weeks or a month later.

 Meet regularly to revise the canvas.
 The whole team should be present for reviewing the progress.
-A good rule of thumb is to review progress every two weeks to begin with and tweak the frequency as needed.
+A good rule of thumb is to review progress every two weeks, to begin with, and tweak the frequency as needed.

 Revisit the Now and Definition of Awesome when things have changed significantly and you have seen progress.
 Practice iterating with the team!
 Without practice, this is of no use.
 Iterating on the onboarding canvas is like planning and retrospective combined together.
 While iterating, think about what has been going well, and what needs to change.
 Continue until you and the team feel the canvas is providing you value.
-Although the number of iterations depends on your situation and needs, I suggest using the canvas for six months with reducing frequency of iterations over the period.
+Although the number of iterations depends on your situation and needs, I suggest using the canvas for six months and reducing the frequency of iterations during the period.

 Note that no two canvases are alike.
 Everyone arrives with their own experiences, needs, skills and interests.
-Furthermore the environment is always changing and the demands of the environment change with it.
+Furthermore, the environment is always changing and the demands of the environment change with it.
 The onboarding canvas easily adapts to the dynamic nature of our organizations.
 It is agile: The canvas continuously evolves, improves and delivers what is important to its users quickly and incrementally.
 It is collaborative, and it is easy to understand.
 It makes onboarding fun and creates trust between the team members.

 The team can stop iterating on the canvas when the new team member and the team both agree that the onboarding is complete.
 The team should find itself closer to realizing its Definition of Awesome than when they started.
 The Definition of Awesome should have also undergone changes during this period.